 But don’t redecorate just yet—we’ve got solutions.

 Just because a remodel looks great on social media doesn’t mean it’s as nice to live in IRL.
-According to a new survey by HomeHow, 61 percent of renovators who went with an industrial design (think: exposed beams and concrete floors) now regret it.
-Whether you’re course correcting a similar mistake or already thinking about resale value, we’re here to help with a few solutions to the unforeseen problems these homeowners didn’t predict about the popular style.
+According to a survey by HomeHow, 61 percent of renovators who went with an industrial design (think: exposed beams and concrete floors) now regret it.
+Whether you are course correcting a similar mistake or already thinking about resale value, we’re here to help with a few solutions to the unforeseen problems these homeowners didn’t predict about the popular style.

 Winter Is Coming